 5. GNOME System Monitor

-It is a simple system monitoring tool that comes pre-installed on various Linux distros running GNOME desktop environment.
-This tool shows which programs are running, how much processor time, memory, and disk space being used.
+It is a simple system monitoring tool that comes pre-installed on various Linux distros running the GNOME desktop environment.
+This tool shows which programs are running, how much processor time, memory, and disk space are used.

 As you can see in the screenshot, it has a clean and simple user interface.
 Every information and stats are placed perfectly in the user interface, which makes it easy to read and understand.

-The CPU history tab shows how much processor capacity is being used for each CPU, the Memory and history tab shows how much of your computer’s memory (RAM) is being used, and under the network tab, you see the download and upload speed of the network over the last 60 seconds.
+The CPU history tab shows how much processor capacity is used for each CPU, and the memory and history tabs show how much of your computer’s memory (RAM) is being used.
+Under the network tab, you see the download and upload speed of the network over the last 60 seconds.

-So, these are the best system monitoring tools you can use on your computers running Linux and its distros.
-There are some other tools available for Linux, but the ones listed above are deeply tested and then presented to you.
-Feel free to share your views at @linuxhint and @SwapTirthakar.
+These are the best system monitoring tools you can use on your computers running Linux and its distros.
+Some other tools are available for Ubuntu, but the ones listed above are tested and presented to you.